chikkondra/Pruchase-Cheapest-Laptop/README.md

 How to run it?

-Download the repository using the following command git clone https://github.com/chikkondra/RCB-TeamPlayers.git
+Download the repository using the following command--> git clone https://github.com/chikkondra/RCB-TeamPlayers.git

 Navigate to folder RCB-TeamPlayers

-Install the following packages npm install --legacy-peer-deps
+Install the following packages--> npm install --legacy-peer-deps

 Run the file